The Ever-Bountiful Literature Review Table

 But what do you do next?
 Maybe you highlight information that you find most intriguing and relevant.
 Maybe you print out your sources and use an actual yellow marker.
 Maybe you take notes.
 Or maybe all that information gets confusing.
 You lose your sense of direction and purpose and struggle to figure out what is most relevant to your assignment.

 Remember, the idea is that you are using the table to help you decide what information is most important to your task.
 The goal is to be selective about the details you include.
-Take a look at the table template below.
-You can tweak it to meet your needs.
+(See below for links to examples of lit review tables in published articles.)

 Table 1: Literature Review Table Template